 The purpose of a weight distribution hitch is to ensure the towing vehicle has a level and smooth ride.
 This means you are able to tow to the maximum weight capacity of your trailer hitch without the vehicle sagging or becoming difficult to handle.

-The best weight distribution hitch is the Blue Ox BXW1500 SWAYPRO, which has a 1,500 LBS tongue weight and a 15,000 LBS gross trailer weight and simply clamps onto standard couplers with no fine tuning needed as the hitch head is pre-adjusted.
+The best weight distribution hitch is the Blue Ox BXW1500, which clamps onto standard couplers and has a 1,500 LBS tongue weight and 15,000 LBS GTW rating.

-If your trailers weight is over 50% of your towing vehicles weight, a weight distribution hitch and sway control is recommended.
-When installed, you will instantly feel an improvement in steering, braking and less trailer swaying, which is fairly scary.
+If the trailer weighs over 50% of the tow vehicles weight, a weight distribution hitch with sway control is recommended.
+When installed, you will instantly feel an improvement in steering and braking as well as less swaying of your trailer.

 Table of Contents

-- 2 Blue Ox BXW1500 SWAYPRO Weight Distributing Hitch
+- Blue Ox BXW1500 SWAYPRO Weight Distribution Hitch

-- 5 Husky 32218 Center Line TS with Spring Bars
+- Husky 32218 Center Line Anti Sway Hitch

 Best Weight Distribution Hitch With Sway Control